amd/amd_energy/README.md

 To improve the wrap around time, a kernel thread is implemented to accumulate the socket energy counters and one core energy counter per run to a respective 64-bit counter.
-The kernel thread starts running during probe, wakes up every 100secs and stops running when driver is removed.
+The kernel thread starts running during probe, wakes up every 100 secs and stops running when driver is removed.

 Frequency of the accumulator thread is set during the probe